 - Firearms-related content

 In some cases, you might be able to get away with some of the above.
 It’s all about the context.
 For example, YouTube admits that music videos may have some of the above elements, such as inappropriate language, drug-related content, and adult themes.

-Nevertheless, you can still find a healthy dose of music videos that a kindergarten teacher certainly wouldn’t show in class.
-Nevertheless, if you’re in doubt, err on the safe side to avoid being demonetized on YouTube.
+Nevertheless, you can still find a healthy dose of music videos that have ads on them.
+If you’re in doubt, err on the safe side to avoid being demonetized on YouTube.

 Another route for earning money on YouTube is through channel memberships, where subscribers make monthly payments in exchange for exclusive content or perks.
 These payments are similar to those you may have seen on premium podcasts or Patreon.

 To qualify for channel memberships, you must be at least 18 years of age and have over 30,000 subscribers.